-How to prevent an upset stomach in your dog
+How to help prevent an upset stomach in your dog

-Every dog may occasionally suffer from an upset stomach, but your dog’s age, breed, size, and lifestyle may make it more prone to this issue than most.
+Every dog may occasionally suffer from an upset stomach, but your dog’s age, breed, size and lifestyle can make it more prone to this issue than most.
 Luckily, there are ways you can help prevent an upset stomach and maintain a healthy digestive system in your pet at each stage in their life.

-You can support your puppy’s digestive health by giving it an appropriate food and avoiding changing its food too quickly.
-Their bed should be kept at the right temperature to avoid the transmission of viruses, and you should get your puppies vaccinated when advised to do so by your vet.
+You can support your puppy’s digestive health by giving them a food with nutrients to support digestive health and avoiding changing their food too quickly.
+You should also get your puppy vaccinated when advised to do so by your veterinarian.

 Preventing upset stomachs in adult dogs

-The best way to prevent an upset stomach in your adult dog is to feed it a nutritionally balanced diet which includes high-quality, easily digestible proteins as well as components like fermentable fibers which promote the development of "beneficial bacteria'.
-Human food isn’t suitable for dogs; it's difficult for them to digest and can cause stomach upsets, particularly if it is high in sugar or fat.
+The best way to prevent an upset stomach in your adult dog is to feed it a nutritionally balanced diet that includes high-quality, easily digestible proteins, as well as components like fermentable fibers which promote the development of "beneficial bacteria."
+Human food isn’t suitable for dogs.
+It is difficult for them to digest, is not complete and balanced for dogs, and can cause stomach upsets, particularly if it is high in fat.

 Preventing an upset stomach in mature dogs

-As your dog ages, their ability to properly digest their food can lessen, and they may struggle to chew effectively as their teeth become weaker.
-Improperly chewed food, or gulping down too much in one go, can then cause vomiting.
-Their nutritional needs also change as they age and, if they suffer from any chronic illnesses, these can have an impact on the effective functioning of their digestive system.
+As your dog ages, their ability to properly digest their food can lessen, and they may struggle to chew effectively as their teeth become more sensitive.
+Improperly chewed food, or gulping down too much too quickly, can then cause vomiting or discomfort.
+If they suffer from any chronic illnesses, these can also have an impact on the effective functioning of their digestive system.

-To make sure your older dog doesn’t suffer from an upset stomach, give them a food which is designed for their breed and age, with the right size kibble or pieces so it’s easy for them to grip.
-This will encourage them to chew their food and prevent the digestive system from being overwhelmed.
-You can also feed them over several small meals to lessen the impact on their digestive system and improve digestibility.
+To make sure your older dog doesn’t suffer from an upset stomach, give them a food that is designed for their breed and age, with the right size kibble or pieces so it’s easy for them to grasp.
+This will encourage them to chew their food.
+You can also feed them several small meals each day to lessen the impact on their digestive system.

-Providing your pet with a good diet that’s right for their age, breed and lifestyle is one of the simplest ways to help prevent stomach upsets.
-However, if you notice any significant changes in your dog’s eating behavior, make sure to visit your vet as these can be indicators of underlying health problems.
+Providing your pet with a good diet that’s right for their age, size, breed and lifestyle is one of the simplest ways to help prevent digestive upsets.
+However, if you notice any significant changes in your dog’s eating behavior, make sure that you visit your veterinarian as these can be indicators of underlying health problems.